Lovely Portuguese shop at Lisbon’s fleamarket: ‘Campo Santa Clara ceramics’

 In 1891 designer Rafael Bordalo Pinheiro decided to produce a set of ceramic pieces that looked like swallows.
 They integrated into Portuguese homes and became a symbol for a Portuguese house which lives on still today.
 Why it had such a massive success?
 It represents family, loyalty and love! 🙂

-The Portuguese adore codfish and it’s said that are 365 different ways to cook it…one recipe for each day of the year!
+The Portuguese adore codfish (bacalhau) and it’s said that are 365 different ways to cook it…one recipe for each day of the year!

 There’s a very long history with Portugal & codfish: shortly after Columbus (about 500 years ago) discovered America, the Portuguese were fishing for cod near NewFoundland.
 More…….